Child Death

 2020-0245 19 Nov 2020 Surrey

-NHS England British Association of Perinatal Medici…
+British Association of Perinatal Medici… NHS England

-Concerns summary National guidance for central venous catheters in neonates lacks a key risk factor, and there's no mandatory requirement for NHS Trusts to ensure clinician familiarity or policy compliance with existing guidelines.
+Concerns summary (AI summary) National guidance for central venous catheters in neonates lacks a key risk factor, and there's no mandatory requirement for NHS Trusts to ensure clinician familiarity or policy compliance with existing guidelines.

 Alfie Gildea